assadjee/ASP.NET-MVC5/Week 4/Day 1/Readme.md

 #### Notes for Reference
 - Updated Order DataTable
-- Fix Shopping Cart to get items from database (Fixed)
+- Fix Shopping Cart to get items from database (Fixed).
+Check [here](/Week%204/Day%202/CartItem.md)
 - Shared Layout: Show Order for Admin.
+Get the [Details](/Week%204/Day%202/TopNavigation.md).
 - Show Cart for Customers only and only when there is an item in the cart.
-(Fixed)
+(Fixed) For details [follow](/Week%204/Day%202/CartItem.md) here.
-- Identity Register Error with UnityConfig (Fixed)
+- Identity Register Error with UnityConfig (Fixed).
+Check this [link](/Week%204/Day%202/LoginAndIdentityFix.md)